Outstanding Teacher Award

 - Summaries of two most current peer evaluations.
 Limit 4 pages

-**New in 2023-24 – Student comments should be included only Class Evaluation documents.
+**New in 2023-24 – Student comments should be included only in the Class Evaluation documents.

 - Letters of support from two peers.
-1 page for each letter
+1 page for each letter, submitted as one combined pdf.

 - Letters of support from two students.
-1 page for each letter
+1 page for each letter, submitted as one combined pdf.

 Historically, in past award cycles, the Provost’s Administrative Advisory Committee has recognized that the most competitive nomination applications fully comply with the submission of all the required documents and that among those documents the following specifics should be adhered to: